The Annington Trust – Funding for RAF Community Projects

 How Do We Apply?

-Much more information about the Annington Trust is to be found on the Trust's website, www.anningtontrust.org.
+Much more information can be found on the Trust's website.
 It describes the sort of applications that tend to be successful and there is a simple application form that will help projects to be among those chosen by the Trustees at their half-yearly meetings.
-Applications for funds can be made via the Trust Administrator, Haidee Trowsdale, who is always contactable for advice, either online, firstname.lastname@example.org, or by telephone, 020 79607504.
+Applications for funds can be made via the Trust Administrator, Haidee Trowsdale, who is always contactable for advice, either online, email@example.com, or by telephone, 020 79607504.

 So What Are You Waiting For??
 Apply Today!!